Alyn McCauley: NHL career

 On February 25, 1997, the New Jersey Devils dealt McCauley, along with Jason Smith and Steve Sullivan, to the rebuilding Toronto Maple Leafs in exchange for Doug Gilmour, Dave Ellett, and New Jersey's 3rd round choice in 1999.
 McCauley was used primarily as a defensive forward in his rookie season in Toronto and was limited to just six goals and 16 points.
 Concussion issues continued to plague him as a pro, and these injuries deeply affected his contributions on the ice.
 By 2000–01, he found himself in the minors with the American Hockey League (AHL)'s St. John's Maple Leafs, though he was called up to Toronto for the playoffs.

 By the start of 2001–02, McCauley earned a roster spot in Toronto and was a key contributor for the Maple Leafs all season long, managing to stay injury-free.
 Though no longer the offensive force he had been as a junior player, he had become a solid two-way performer.
+However, during the playoffs, his offensive touch rebounded significantly.
+He rose in the Maple Leafs lineup, getting more ice time after an injury to Mats Sundin in game three against the New York Islanders.
+Following the injury to Sundin, he recorded six assists in the final four games in the series against the Islanders, as well as seven points in the final four games against the Ottawa Senators in the second round.
+In total he had 15 points in 20 playoff games, one less than his 16-point total in 82 games during the regular season.

 On March 5, 2003, Toronto traded McCauley, Brad Boyes, and Toronto's first round choice in 2003 to the San Jose Sharks, with power forward Owen Nolan going to Toronto in exchange.
 The change of scenery seemed to benefit McCauley.
 In his first full season with the Sharks in 2003–04, he established career highs in goals (20) and points (47).
 McCauley was known for his two-way play and his penalty-killing abilities, which earned him a Selke Trophy nomination in 2003–04 as the league's best defensive forward.

 After three seasons in San Jose, McCauley signed as a free agent with the division rival Los Angeles Kings in July 2006.
 He missed the majority of 2006–07 season recovering from a recurring knee injury, and ultimately played in only 10 games in Los Angeles, scoring one goal.